Convict Cichlid: How to Create the Perfect Environment

 Tank size

-It’s crucial to closely monitor the behavior of the convict cichlids when keeping them in a group.
-If aggression becomes a significant issue, it may be necessary to rehome or separate certain individuals to ensure the well-being of the fish.
+Monitoring the behavior of convict cichlids when kept in groups is crucial.
+If aggressive interactions become significant, it may be necessary to rehome or separate certain individuals to ensure the well-being of all the fish.

 Water parameters

-Convict cichlids can live under various parameters of water acidity and hardness.
-However, tank water should have a pH of about 6.5–7.5 and a hardness of 6 — 20 dGH.
+Convict cichlids are adaptable and can thrive in a range of water parameters.
+Ideally, the tank water should have a pH of about 6.5 to 7.5 and a hardness level between 6 and 20 dGH.

 Tank setup: decorations and plants